 Not every project listed in ERCOT will become reality.

-But many of them are clearly moving through the system, and some have already moved beyond paper.
+However, many of these projects are clearly moving through the system, and some have already moved beyond paper.

-Grimes County Solar, north of Gibbons Creek and south of the already established Blue Jay area, has already entered construction.
+Grimes County Solar, located north of Gibbons Creek and south of the already established Blue Jay area, has entered construction.

 That is the warning.

-If we wait until every project is fully announced, fully permitted, and fully under construction, it may already be too late.
+If citizens wait until every project is fully announced, fully permitted, and fully under construction, it may already be too late to meaningfully influence what happens.

 Reinvestment Zones